Chuck-ie/lamellae/README.md

 - the producer advances to the next cache line after filling the current one
 - the producer explicitly calls `flush()`

 Once released, the consumer can read all messages contained within it.
-All that to say, visibilty is defined at cache line granularity rather than per message!
+All that to say, visibility is defined at cache line granularity rather than per message!

 ### When is lamellae a good fit?